Bortezomib (Velcade®) is a targeted therapy drug. It is used to treat myeloma and mantle cell lymphoma.

 Your course of treatment

-Your doctor will decide how often you have bortezomib.
+You usually have a course of treatment over a few months.
 Bortezomib is usually given in treatment cycles lasting 3 to 6 weeks.
-Each treatment cycle includes days you are given treatment and days you are not given treatment (rest period).
+Each cycle is made up of days when you have treatment and days of no treatment (rest period).
 You will usually be given several treatment cycles.
 Your doctor, specialist nurse or pharmacist will explain your treatment plan to you.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Serious and life-threatening side effects

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.

 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.